Lane Kenworthy, The Good Society

 “African-Americans, however, didn’t get a fair share of the blue-collar prosperity of the postwar period.
 They may look back to a time when discrimination deprived their parents of equal opportunities.
 Many Hispanics may look back to the lower standard of living their parents experienced in their countries of origin.
 Whites are likely to compare themselves to a reference group that leads them to feel worse off.
 Blacks and Hispanics compare themselves to reference groups that may make them feel better off.”

 The explanation that best fits the evidence focuses on white Americans’ growing use of opioid pain relievers.
 These pain relievers — oxycodone, hydrocodone, codeine, morphine, fentanyl — became increasingly available via prescription beginning in the late 1990s.
 Purdue Pharma, the maker of OxyContin, the most popular of these drugs, aggressively marketed it to primary care physicians and hospitals, urging them to prescribe it more frequently and in larger quantities.
 As opioid pain relievers became more widely available in a nonstigmatized (prescription) form, more Americans began to use them.
 Because opioids are addictive, more people got hooked and became regular users.
-Some overdosed on the pain reliever itself, some created a toxic mix by combining it with another drug (such as a sleep aid), and some switched to heroin and eventually overdosed on that.30
+Some overdosed on the pain reliever itself, some created a toxic mix by combining it with another drug (such as a sleep aid), and some switched to heroin and eventually overdosed on that.39

-As noted earlier, the chief source of the rise in mortality among middle-aged whites is an increase in accidental poisonings.
+What is the evidence?
+First, as noted earlier, the chief source of the rise in mortality among middle-aged whites is an increase in accidental poisonings.

 This hypothesis also helps to account for the fact that the death rate has increased more for women than for men.
 Women are more likely to have chronic pain, to be prescribed prescription pain relievers, to be given higher doses, and to use them for lengthier periods than men.
-And women tend to become dependent on prescription pain relievers more quickly than men.33
+And women tend to become dependent on prescription pain relievers more quickly than men.42

 Life expectancy in the United States has increased significantly over the past century, due to reductions in many of the major sources of premature death.
 Yet given our national affluence and heavy spending on healthcare, Americans’ life expectancy is surprisingly low — the lowest among the world’s rich democratic nations — and it has increased comparatively little over the past generation.
 We don’t have a good explanation for why.